antw0n/universal-database-optimizer-evaluation/README.md

 ## Description

-This repository contains an amended version of the implementation used for the experiments described in the paper:
+This repository is based on the implementation used for the experiments in the following research work:

 T. F. Llano-Ríos, M. Khalefa and A. Badia, "Evaluating NoSQL Systems for Decision Support: An Experimental Approach," 2020 IEEE International Conference on Big Data (Big Data), 2020, pp. 2802-2811, doi: 10.1109/BigData50022.2020.9377881.